tatakae-game/docs/technical/java.md

 # Java Technical Documentation

-The application is designed to provide administrator services as :
+The application is designed to provide administrator services as:

 - Manage tickets status
 - Resolve customers issues by live chat